pre-srfi/in-source-documentation/template.md

 The [SchemeDoc](https://homes.cs.aau.dk/~normark/schemedoc/) library provided an in-source documentation library for R4RS/R5RS, as part of the larger LAML library.
-It used a custom markup system placed inside regular Scheme comments, and assigned meaning to the number of semicolons the comments started with.
+It used a custom markup system placed inside regular Scheme comments, and assigned meaning to the number of semicolons preceeding the comment text.
 It exported to HTML.

 Racket's [srcdoc](https://docs.racket-lang.org/scribble/srcdoc.html) module